 By having a recursive DNS it means the server will do all the related tasks and it will answer the final IP without any client interaction but the DNS request only.
 If you see the image, you will see the flow.
 I will explain it.

-2. DNS will get the request.
-As we expect it does not host any local zone, it will ask to a root server where is the registrar of the TLD.
+- DNS will get the request.
+As we expect it does not host any local zone, it will ask for a root server where is the registrar of the TLD.

 Why is this considered a Security Flow?

-How I verify if my DNS has recursion on?
+How do I verify if my DNS has recursion on?

 Type the following command: